AppTechGeek/PowerApps/Components/HeaderWithIcons/Readme.md

 Common editing and navigation icons.
 Most colors are editable.
 Icons such as Add New, Save, Delete, Back, etc. You can show/hide most controls and use behavior properties such as OnSelect.
 Brief explanations on usage are in the comments of properties.

+Note: The latest update addreses the "One or more component behaviour properties, event or action, have a mismatched return type" error

 New version has generic icons where you can define the image and be able to change the image in the app on the fly in a table (see below).
 You can now add labels below the icons and the hover text will match the labels.
 See sample code in comments.
 - Configurable icons & icon titles